abdellani/ONLINE_STORE_FE/README.md

 ![Online store](https://abdellani.github.io/images/online_store.png)

 The program is built based on React, CSS and Bootstrap.
-It is front-end page that can be used for an online store.
+It is web page that can be used as a frontend for an online store.

 The design is inspired from a [dribble project](https://dribbble.com/shots/7476168-Online-store-dashboard-dark-mode).